Skip to main content

 For some individuals, the introduction of external estrogen poses a clear and significant risk due to their specific medical history.
 These situations are what clinicians refer to as absolute contraindications, where the potential for harm necessitates exploring alternative therapeutic avenues.
 These are biological red flags, signaling that this particular path is unsuited to your physiology.

-These conditions include a known, suspected, or personal history of estrogen-sensitive cancers, most notably certain types of and uterine (endometrial) cancer.
+These conditions include a known, suspected, or personal history of estrogen-sensitive cancers, most notably certain types of breast cancer and uterine (endometrial) cancer.
 The cells in these tumors possess receptors that estrogen can bind to, potentially stimulating their growth.

-Another primary concern is a history of blood clotting events, such as (DVT) in the legs or a pulmonary embolism (PE) in the lungs.
+Another primary concern is a history of blood clotting events, such as deep vein thrombosis (DVT) in the legs or a pulmonary embolism (PE) in the lungs.
 Estrogen can influence the body’s coagulation system, and for individuals with a history of clotting, this therapy could elevate that risk.
 Similarly, a recent history of a heart attack or stroke, or the presence of active, severe liver disease, places a patient in a category where this therapy is ill-advised.

 A personal history of estrogen-dependent cancers, blood clots, or recent cardiovascular events represents a clear contraindication for estrogen therapy.